southampton/HPC-Benchmarks/OpenFOAM/InputOutput/README.md

 To run the Large case with OpenFOAM v10 run the scripts AllmeshL and Allrun in the following v8 location/directory: https://develop.openfoam.com/committees/hpc/-/tree/develop/HPC_motorbike/Large/v8

-To run this case, a Slurm job script is added to the case directory (the following example is for 40 processors on one compute node).
+To run this case, a SLURM job script is added to the case directory (the following example is for 40 processors on one compute node).
 The output from this run can be found in large-40.out and the time required for the benchamnrk result is the real time output found on **line 77** *135m59.644s* which then needs to be converted seconds.

 ```shell
 #!/bin/bash